-Amortization of intangibles and depreciation expense totaled \$117.7 million in 1998.
-Protection One recorded \$582 million of customer intangibles and \$549 million in cost allocated to goodwill during 1998 from its purchases of monitored services companies, portfolios of customer accounts and individual new customers through its dealer program.
+Amortization of intangibles and depreciation expense totaled \$125.1 million in 1998.
+During 1998, Protection One acquired monitored services companies totaling \$549 million and portfolios of customer accounts and individual new customers through its dealer program totaling \$278 million.

-EBIT increased \$95.2 million.
-Included in 1998 EBIT is a non-recurring gain approximating \$16.3 million on the repurchase of customer contracts covered by a financing arrangement.
-A charge of approximately \$24.3 million adversely affected 1997 EBIT.
+EBIT increased \$72.3 million.
+Included in 1998 EBIT is a non-recurring gain approximating \$1.5 million on the repurchase of customer contracts covered by a financing arrangement.
+A charge of approximately \$11.5 million adversely affected 1997 EBIT.
 The charge was needed to reflect the impairment of certain assets and the closing of business activities.